 The legal system is made to bring justice to those who are wrong, but on often times a decision is made that can be harmful to those who aren’t guilty of certain actions that they are being charged with.
 In such instances, cases and their outcomes may be appealed.
 There is an entire court process that is dedicated to reviewing decisions that are made in trial court when it is deemed as though there may have been a legal error in the first go-around.
 Appeals are different from trials, and by no means looked at as a second chance to argue ones case.
-Appeals are mean to right a wrong that occurs during the initial judgment.
+Appeals are meant to right a wrong that occurs during the initial judgment.

 What Type of Cases May be Appealed?